WavisDavis628/BrowserSources/README.md

 //URL

 ### Usage
 Simply search for whatever Pokémon you need and copy the browser source given.
-If you're a big brain and wanna switch existing browser sources without visiting the website, the naming conventions are simply the Pokémon's name and 2 through 4 for direction or shiny.
-For Example,

-Pikachu = pikachu.gif, Shiny Pikachu = pikachu2.gif, Pikachu's back = pikachu3.gif, Shiny Pikachu's back = pikachu4.gif

 If anything is missing or there is any model you want added, let me know.

 ### Credit